popcord/Tensor.art-Scraper/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
+If you want to make significant changes, please open an issue first to discuss what you would like to modify.

 ## License